BlessingNehohwa/Heart-Disease-Predictor-Model/README.md

 5. Modelling.
 6. Experimentation.

-Because this problem is a
+Because this problem is a classification problem

 **1. Logistic Regression algorithm.**
 **2. KNN algorithm.**